Welding Technology ATC

 1. Complete general LC State admission requirements

-The welding program has limited space, and a waitlist is utilized if the program is full.
+The welding program has limited space, and a waitlist is utilized if classes are full.
 Duration on the waitlist is one semester.
-If students do not move into program classes after one semester on the waitlist, they need to reapply for the welding program.
+If students do not move into program classes after one semester on the waitlist, they need to reschedule their shop consultation.

-• ALEKS score of 30 or higher in Math and Writing Placement Exam score of 2 or higher or qualify for MTHPT-137 and ENGL-101.
+• ALEKS score of 30 or higher in Math and Writing Placement Exam score of 2 or higher or equivalent college placement exams (ACT, SAT, etc.)

 Upon completion of the Advanced Technical Certificate, the student will possess the technical skills to:

-• Demonstrate welding competency by performing and passing welding certification test
+• Demonstrate welding competency by performing and passing weld qualification testing.

-• Interpret welding code requirements and inspect welds to critique weld quality
+• Interpret welding code requirements and inspect welds to critique for quality.

 Advanced Technical Certificate Requirements